The cliché of clichés to open an article like this is to say change is afoot. So I won't open with "change is afoot."

 In recent years, when sales organizations have tired of failed training initiatives, they've said something like, "This time we’re going to train the sales coaches, reinforce the material properly, and make sure we get results."
 Here’s the flow we often see:

 - Mandate: We need better sales results, so we need sellers to be better!

 - Program to Build Specific Skill: Let’s get them the skill.
-If our sellers can just be better at consultative selling, or prospecting, or negotiation…everything will be better.
+If our sellers can just be better at consultative selling, prospecting, or negotiation, everything will be better.

-When this happens, and it's done well, the skill goes up; over a number of months, results and ROI come to life.
+When this happens and it's done well, skills go up and we see better results.
+Over a number of months, results and ROI come to life.

 Consultative Selling Program Example—Short Term